 Popularly known as the Harbour city, Sydney is considered to be the most dazzling city in Oceania.
 The Sydney Harbour Bridge & Sydney Opera house is amongst the well known Sydney destinations that certainly don't need an introduction.
 Truly, there is a lot to see and do here.
-Sydney travel is a beautiful journey that you can take alone, or with your family.
+Plan a beautiful journey using Sydney trip planner whenther are going alone, or with your family.

 Situated at the meeting place of sea and land, Sydney is also a surfer’s paradise.
 One of the best views of this city can be captured while you are sailing on its glittering harbour.
 Its from there that the city seems simply magical: the white sails of the Sydney Opera House gleaming in the sunshine, the splendid arch of the Harbour Bridge and ofcourse its beach life, one that has stolen the hearts of many.
 Behind all its modernity and development its hard to imagine that this gorgeous ensemble would have been once a brutal convict colony.
 In 1788, it was at Sydney Cove where Captain Arthur Phillip, commander of the First Fleet, established the first British colony in Australia.

 As for its history, you can easily find the voices of history here in the narrow cobbled laneways and historic buildings of The Rocks, at the city's excellent museums, and the rock paintings of the Gadigal aboriginal people who once thrived on this land.